From car parts to condos, faltering Thailand lures Chinese money

 "Thailand is usually the first stop for Chinese tourists and investors," said Xu Gen Luo, who runs the Thai-Chinese Rayong Industrial Zone, about 200 km (120 miles) south east of Bangkok.
 Dozens of new Chinese-owned solar, rubber and industrial manufacturing plants have opened in the zone since 2012.

-"Thailand's investment environment, especially its investment promotion policies, are among the best worldwide," he said, adding that labour costs were higher in China.
+"Thailand's investment environment, especially its investment promotion policies, are among the best worldwide," he said, adding that labor costs were higher in China.

 Since a May 2014 coup, Thailand and China have drawn closer diplomatically and militarily as the ruling generals seek to counterbalance the country's cooling ties with Washington.